DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 ## Maximum Tolerable Downtime

-- Absolute maximum amount of time that a resource, service, or function can be unavaliable before we start to expierence a loss
+- Absolute maximum amount of time that a resource, service, or function can be unavailable before we start to experience a loss

 - Factors to consider are: